 The investment advisory and management agreement was approved by our board of directors on September 8, 2004.
-Unless terminated earlier as described below, it will continue in effect for a period of two years from its effective date.
-It will remain in effect from year to year thereafter if approved annually by our board of directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons.
+Unless terminated earlier or amended and restated as described below, it will continue in effect until September 8, 2006.
+If the Company's stockholders approve the amended and restated investment advisory and management agreement at the stockholders' meeting scheduled for May 30, 2006, the investment advisory and management will remain in full force and effect for one year from the date of such annual meeting, and will automatically renew for successive annual periods thereafter if approved annually by our board of directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons.
 The investment advisory and management agreement will automatically terminate in the event of its assignment.
-The investment advisory and management agreement may be terminated by either party without penalty upon 60 days' written notice to the other.
+The investment advisory and management may be terminated by either party without penalty upon 60 days' written notice to the other.
 See "Risk Factors-Risks Relating to our Business-We are dependent upon Ares Capital Management's key personnel for our future success and upon their access to Ares investment professionals."